 As in “Quchan case” there was not any outside assistance, at least during the construction the temporary shelters, all the process of post disaster urgent housing were done by local people.
 While use of local, simple and available method of construction always help to increase the participation of people in reconstruction programme, lack of any assistance intensify the importance of these items.
 Therefore beside the rapid of construction, simple one is also critical and both of them are categorized as the first criterion of the analysis named “ease of construction”.
 Two other features were described as the main characteristics of post earthquake temporary shelters are other criteria in the names of “earthquake resistance” and “spatial similarities”.

-The following analysis tries to investigate how much different shelters with different shapes and similar materials could be suitable for the Quchan situation (the condition of the town after 3 successive earthquakes of late 19th century) with regards to 3 main aspects of ease of construction, earthquake resistance and spatial similarities.
+The following analysis tries to investigate how much different shelters with different shapes and similar materials could be suitable for the Quchan situation (the condition of the town after three successive earthquakes of late 19th century) with regards to three main aspects of ease of construction, earthquake resistance and spatial similarities.
 How they are ranking and where is the place of “A shaped” shelters among other geometrical alternatives.
 All of these 3 main aspects include several criteria.
-In following sections the 3 main aspects will be named as 3 main categories and their subsets will be informed as their involved criteria.
+In the following sections these three main aspects will be named as three main “categories”.
+Each of these “categories” consists of “criteria” as their subsets

-The main purpose of the paper is to investigate the amount of the success of local people innovation of new kind of earthquake proof shelters in comparison to other ordinary geometrical shapes could be used for setting up the huts.
+The main purpose of the paper is to investigate the amount of the success of local people innovation of new kind of earthquake proof shelters.
+This will be achievable by comparison between “A shaped” geometry and other simple shapes could be used for setting up the huts.
+The results will indicate how much local people made a proper decision.
 The introduction and investigation on this example of regional knowledge helps to save it as a successful local experience in history of Iran construction.

 The mechanism of the following analysis is based on the Multi Criteria Decision Making methods.
-To organize the analysis, 7 geometrical models as alternatives and 3 main categories with their subsets as criteria will provide raw data of the analysis, trying to rate the suitability of the alternatives due to “Quchan situation”.
+To organize the analysis, 7 geometrical models as alternatives and 3 main categories will provide raw data of the analysis.
+Final results are trying to rate the suitability of the alternatives due to “Quchan situation”.
 The criteria have numerical scale or convert to this type of scaling.
-In some criteria the least number indicates the most value which is named minimum ranking and the vise versa situation which shows the value of the numbers match their common order will be named maximum ranking.
+In some criteria the least number indicates the most value which will be rated by minimum ranking and the Vice versa situation will be rated by maximum ranking.

 The geometrical alternatives of the analysis are rectangular cubic, gable shaped, pyramidal, conic and domed shaped models (Graphic 5).
 The dimensions of these shelters have been defined with regards to equal areas of plan and also equal height.
-The diameter of timbers has been chosen 15cm.of all Timbers are set up in 13cm intervals next together in 2 models with rectangular cubic and gable shapes.
-For the pyramidal and conic models, 2 pattern of construction are considered.
-In the 1st pattern, the models can be built with lower number of timbers while because of notable gap between them (3.25 m on the base of the pyramidal and 2.83 m on the base of the conic model) filling the spaces between timbers with bushes becomes difficult.
-In 2nd kind of modes the number of timbers can be increase to simplify the process of filling however an extra load without any necessity is imposed to the structure.
+The diameter of timbers has been chosen 15cm. the joints of all models are considered flexible.
+Timbers are set up in 12cm intervals next together in two models with rectangular cubic and gable shapes.
+For the pyramidal and conic models, two pattern of construction are considered.
+In the first pattern, the number of timbers is chosen similar to the vertical elements of gabled and rectangular cubic models (eight timbers).
+In this case while models can be built with lower number of timbers, filling the spaces between timbers with bushes becomes difficult because of notable gap between timbers (3.25 m on the base of the pyramidal and 2.83 m on the base of the conic model).
+In the second type, the number of timbers can be increased to simplify the process of filling however an extra load without any necessity is imposed to the structure.
 The full information of the alternative models dimensions are represented in table no.1

 Category no.1: Ease of construction